Getting started with Arch Linux

 BE VERY CAREFUL TO NOTE THE PROPER DEVICE.
 ALL DATA ON THE DEVICE WILL BE OVERWRITTEN.

-Example: On a Linux system, if a USB device appears as sdx1
+Example: Under Linux, if a USB device appears as sdx1

 , then write the installer to sdx

-Insert installer in target device and boot.
-Logged in automatically as root
+Insert USB installer in target device and boot.
+Installer auto-logins as root

 .

-Optional: Continue install from another Linux system via SSH.
+1.2.1 Optional: Continue install from another Linux system via SSH

 systemctl start sshd.service